Much of ILP's passion and mission is geared toward helping children learn English ... why is that?

-International Language Programs (ILP for short!) is a non-profit org based out of Utah with opportunities for you to live abroad all over the world (take a peek at all of our countries) with other volunteers and make a big difference.
-You'll be set up with an ILP group of other volunteers so you can spend a semester traveling and making a difference.
+International Language Programs (ILP for short!) is a non-profit org based out of Utah with opportunities for college-age volunteers to live abroad all over the world (take a peek at all of our countries) with other American volunteers.

 Ready to volunteer with ILP?
 Apply here!

 So how are you needed?
 Volunteers help by working with cute kids!
-We have a couple different ways you can help.
+We have a couple different ways you can help —Teach English to kids in the classroom or volunteer in orphanages, helping with physical and emotional development as the children prepare for adoption.

 Psst!
 Did you know you don't need any experience teaching or in the health field to volunteer with us?
 Sweet!